 Bit Index Name Width Description 7:0 first_be[7:0] 8 Byte enables for the first Dword.
 This field must be set based on the desired value of the First_BE bits in the Transaction-Layer header of the request TLP. first_be[3:0] corresponds to the byte enables for the first TLP starting in this beat, and first_be[7:4] corresponds to the byte enables for the second TLP starting in this beat (if present).
 For Memory Reads, I/O Reads and Configuration Reads, these 4 bits indicate the valid bytes to be read in the first Dword.
 For Memory Writes, I/O Writes and Configuration Writes, these bits indicate the valid bytes in the first Dword of the payload.
 The core samples this field in the first beat of a packet, when s_axis_rq_tvalid and s_axis_rq_tready are both High.
-15:8 last be[7:0 last_be[7:0] 8 Byte enables for the last Dword.
+15:8 last_be[7:0] 8 Byte enables for the last Dword.
 This field must be set based on the desired value of the Last_BE bits in the Transaction-Layer header of the TLP. last_be[3:0] corresponds to the byte enables for the first TLP starting in this beat, and last_be[7:4] corresponds to the byte enables for the second TLP starting in this beat (if present).
 For Memory Reads and Writes of one DW transfers and zero length transfers, these bits should be 0s.
 For Memory Reads of 2 Dwords or more, these 4 bits indicate the valid bytes to be read in the last Dword of the block of data.
 For Memory Writes of 2 Dwords or more, these bits indicate the valid bytes in the last Dword of the payload.
 The core samples this field in the first beat of a packet, when s_axis_rq_tvalid and s_axis_rq_tready are both High.
-19:16 addr_offset[3:0] the data bus on this sideband bus.
-This enables the core determine the alignment of the data block being transferred. interface, the user application must provide the offset where the payload data begins (in multiples of 4 bytes) on the data bus on this sideband bus.
-This enables the core to determine the alignment of the data block being transferred. addr_offset[1:0] corresponds to the offset for the first TLP starting in this beat, and addr_offset[3:2] is reserved for 21:20 is_sop[1:0] 2 Signals the start of a new TLP in this beat.
+19:16 addr_offset[3:0] 4 When 128b the address-aligned mode is in use on this interface, the user application must provide the offset where the payload data begins (in multiples of 4 bytes) on the data bus on this sideband bus.
+This enables the core to determine the alignment of the data block being transferred. addr_offset[1:0] corresponds to the offset for the first TLP starting in this beat, and addr_offset[3:2] is reserved for future use.
+The core samples this field in the first beat of a packet, when s_axis_rq_tvalid and s_axis_rq_tready are both High.
+When the requester request interface is configured in the Dword-alignment mode, these bits must always be set to 0.
+21:20 is_sop[1:0] 2 Signals the start of a new TLP in this beat.
 These outputs are set in the first beat of a TLP.
 When straddle is disabled, only is_sop[0] is valid.
 When straddle is enabled, the settings are as follows: 00: No new TLP starting in this beat.
 01: A single new TLP starts in this beat.
 Its start position is indicated by is_sop0_ptr[1:0].
 11: Two new TLPs are starting in this beat. is_sop0_ptr[1:0] provides the start position of the first TLP and is_sop1_ptr[1:0] provides the start position of the second TLP.
 10: Reserved.
-Use of this signal is optional for the user logic when the straddle option is not enabled, because a new TLP always
+Use of this signal is optional for the user logic when the straddle option is not enabled, because a new TLP always starts in the beat following tlast assertion.

-Table 19: Sideband Signals in s\axis\rq\tuser (512-bit Interface) (cont'd)
+Table 20: Sideband Signals in s_axis_rq_tuser (512-bit Interface) (cont'd)